Lattice structure for orientations of graphs: Abstract

-ABSTRACT: Earlier researchers have studied the set of orientations of a connected finite graph $G$, and have shown that any two such orientations having the same flow-difference around all closed loops can be obtained from one another by a succession of local moves of a simple type.
+In 1986, Oliver Pretzel studied the set of orientations of a connected finite graph $G$ and showed that any two such orientations having the same flow-difference around all closed loops can be obtained from one another by a succession of local moves of a simple type.
 Here I show that the set of orientations of $G$ having the same flow-differences around all closed loops can be given the structure of a distributive lattice.
-The construction generalizes partial orderings that arise in the study of alternating sign matrices.
-It also gives rise to lattices for the set of degree-constrained factors of a bipartite planar graph; as special cases, one obtains lattices that arise in the study of plane partitions and domino tilings.
-Lastly, the theory gives a lattice structure to the set of spanning trees of a planar graph.
+When the graph is drawn on the plane, a dual version of the construction puts a distributive lattice structure on the set of orientations of $G$ having the same indegrees at all vertices.
+In both settings, adjacent lattice-elements are related by simple local moves.
+This construction unifies earlier, similar constructions in combinatorics and statistical mechanics.
+It also gives rise to an interesting lattice structure on spanning trees.
+This article is an updated version of a preprint originally distributed in 1993.